anurag-2911/kode/README.md

   - Kubernetes Architecture: Kubernetes cluster, nodes, pods, services, etcd, kubelet, kube-proxy, and the control plane (API server, scheduler, controller manager).
   - How Kubernetes manages containerized applications and what components are involved in deploying an application.
   - Pods and Containers
+  - imagePullSecrets and how to pull images other than docker hub.
   - Services and Networking
   - The concept of services and how they enable communication between different parts of a cluster.Types of services (ClusterIP, NodePort, LoadBalancer).
   - Network policies and their role in controlling pod communication within a cluster.